-It is DT Midstream policy to ensure equal employment opportunity without discrimination or harassment on the basis of race, color, sex, age, religion, disability, national origin, citizenship, height, weight, genetic information, marital status, pregnancy, sexual orientation, gender identity, protected veteran status, or any other status protected by law.
+It is DT Midstream's policy to ensure equal employment opportunity without discrimination or harassment on the basis of race, color, sex, age, religion, disability, national origin, citizenship, height, weight, genetic information (including family medical history), marital status, pregnancy, sexual orientation, gender identity, protected veteran status, or any other status protected by law.
 Our company prohibits and will not tolerate any such discrimination or harassment.
-Additionally, DT Midstream promotes the full realization of equal employment opportunity for minorities, women, persons with disabilities and veterans through Affirmative Action programs.

-Q: One of my employees came to me with an accusation of discrimination that I'm certain is false.
+Q: One of my direct reports came to me with an accusation of discrimination that I'm certain is false.
 What are my responsibilities?

-A: As a leader of the company, you need to bring this issue to Human Resources or the Ethics and Compliance Office.
-It is not your role to determine the validity of a discrimination complaint
+A: As a leader of the company, it is your responsibility to bring this issue to Human Resources or the Ethics and Compliance Office, regardless of whether you believe the complaint has merit.